aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_3.rst

 Math expressions
 ================

-This section builds upon the previous example and adds features that allow to compute mathematical expressions on the MARTe2 signals.
+This section builds upon the previous example and adds features that allow computing mathematical expressions on the MARTe2 signals.

-The expressions are implemented using the :vcisdoxygenmccl:`MathExpressionGAM`, which allows to compute mathematical expressions on the input signals and provide the result in the output signals.
+The expressions are implemented using the :vcisdoxygenmccl:`MathExpressionGAM`, which allows computing mathematical expressions on the input signals and providing the result in the output signals.
 The expressions are defined in a configuration file and can use any of the input signals as variables.
-It also supports `Constants` in numeric and literal form.
+It also supports ``Constants`` in numeric and literal form.

 The backend of the ``MathExpressionGAM`` is the :ref:`MathExpressionParser <MathExpressionParser>`.

-In this example, the ``MathExpressionGAM`` is used to compute the time taken by all the GAMs to execute their logic by subtracting the write time of the last GAM from the read time of the first GAM, that is: `GAMsExecutionTime = GAMDisplay_WriteTime - GAMTimer_ReadTime`.
+In this example, the ``MathExpressionGAM`` is used to compute the time taken by all the GAMs to execute their logic by subtracting the write time of the last GAM from the read time of the first GAM, that is: ``GAMsExecutionTime = GAMDisplay_WriteTime - GAMTimer_ReadTime``.

 .. figure:: images/mass_spring_timings_all_gams.png
    :align: center